-In respect of the Premium Fresh Fruit segment, the Company faces competition from a few players that have largescale operations and offer products of similar quality.
+In respect of the Premium Fresh Fruit segment, the Company faces competition from a few players that have large-scale operations and offer products of similar quality.
 The Company's primary competitors are Dole Philippines, Inc., which exports Dole-branded fresh pineapple out of the Philippines for sale internationally, and Fresh Del Monte Produce Inc., which sells Del Monte-branded fresh pineapples out of the Philippines in the international market.
 In addition, the Company faces competition from pineapple producers in Taiwan, though, due to the climate conditions in Taiwan, the pineapple growing period is restricted to specific months, as opposed to being year-round like the Philippines.
 Costa Rica is also a significant producer of pineapples globally, although logistical considerations prevent it from being a major supplier to Asia and the Middle East.
-In respect of the Packaged Fruit and Beverages - Export segment, the Company's key competitors in the Asia Pacific region are Dole Asia Company Limited, which sells Dole-branded packaged fruit products in the region, and Fresh Del Monte Produce Inc., which also sells Del Montebranded packaged fruit products such as pineapple juice concentrate.
+In respect of the Packaged Fruit and Beverages - Export segment, the Company's key competitors in the Asia Pacific region are Dole Asia Company Limited, which sells Dole-branded packaged fruit products in the region, and Fresh Del Monte Produce Inc., which also sells Del Monte-branded packaged fruit products around the region.
+The Company also faces competition from Thailand and Indonesia particularly for commoditized products such as pineapple juice concentrate.
 Depending on supply levels from these competing producers and countries, which from time to time can experience fluctuations due to various factors, the Company's sales volumes may be affected over specific periods.